arcus/education_modules/citizen_science/citizen_science.md

 narrator: UK English Female
 title: Citizen Science
 comment:  This is an overview of citizen science for biomedical researchers.
-long_description: This module describes what citizen science is, how it is used in research, and what motivates participants to contribute.
-It also highlights several examples of real citizen science projects being used in biomedical research and related fields.
+long_description: This module covers the what, who, why, and how of citizen science research: what citizen science is, who volunteers, why citizen science might be a good choice for your research, and options for how to get started.
+Throughout, it highlights several examples of real citizen science projects being used in biomedical research and related fields.
 No prior knowledge is assumed.
-estimated_time: 30 minutes
+estimated_time: 45 minutes
 @learning_objectives

 After completion of this module, learners will be able to:

 - list several ways members of the public can contribute to scientific projects
-- identify several different factors that may motivate people to participate in citizen science
+- recognize several different factors that motivate people to volunteer in citizen science
+- identify research questions that may be a particularly good fit for citizen science
-- analyze existing citizen science projects for things like policies on collaboration, goals of the research, and strategies for implementation
+- examine published materials from citizen science projects for things like policies on collaboration and strategies for implementation

 @end